eficode-academy/kubernetes-katas/configmaps-secrets.md

 We are going to implement the configmap and secret in the database deployment as well.

-The standard Postgres docker image can be configured by setting specific environment variables, ([you can see the documentation here](https://hub.docker.com/_/postgres)).
+The standard Postgres Docker image can be configured by setting specific environment variables, ([you can see the documentation here](https://hub.docker.com/_/postgres)).
-By populating these specific values we can configure the credentials for root user and the name of the database to be created.
+By populating these specific values, we can configure the credentials for the root user and the name of the database to be created.

-This means that we need to change the way we are injecting the environment variables, in order to make sure the environment variables have the correct names.
+This means that we need to change the way we are injecting the environment variables, to make sure the environment variables have the correct names.

 - Open the `postgres-deployment.yaml` file, and change the way the environment variables are